 Here’s a recent sample of the Live Watchlist:

 Cost to Borrow (CTB) – The highest ranked criteria is the Cost to Borrow.
 This is the annual interest rate that short sellers must pay, accrued daily, in order to hold on to their borrowed shares.
 A higher CTB puts more pressure on short sellers and can force them to close their positions.
-A 10/10 score is achieved in SqueezeFinder when the CTB reaches 200%.
-Borrow fees can go beyond 200%, for example BRCC in April 2022 set a score of 31.33/10 which is totally insane!
-This translates to an actual borrow fee of 626%!
 Borrow Fees are compiled from several different sources, so this is a realistic number that is being charged across many brokerages.

 Share Availability (Unique to SqueezeFinder) – The second most important criteria is share availability.
 If short sellers can’t find shares to borrow then they can’t open new short positions.
 And if the short sellers can’t add or open positions, then selling pressure is greatly reduced and buyers can take control of the price action.
-SqueezeFinder scores this criteria based on a 6 hour average number of shares available.
-A score of 20/10 is given when there are 0 shares left to borrow for a full 6 hours.
-As share availability increases, this score goes down accordingly.
+SqueezeFinder scores this criteria based on a 3 hour average number of shares available.
+As share availabilty dries up, this score will go up but when share availability increases, the score goes down accordingly.
 Again, we are pulling in share availability from multiple sources and averaging them together for accuracy.
 We are the only service using realtime share availability to calculate our scores.

 Days to Cover (DTC) – This value represents the length of time it would take for every short to cover their positions.
 It’s an important factor but not as important as the criteria above.
 When shorts start to cover, the daily volume will simply explode and a squeeze can happen inside of 1 day even though the stock is showing 5 days to cover.
 The DTC is actually more important in determining where we are in the squeeze process.
 A very high DTC indicates the stock is not squeezing yet, but pressure is building up.
-SqueezeFinder gives a maximum score of 10/10 when the DTC value is above 10 days.
-DTC values below 10 days are scored according to a logarithmic scale.
+SqueezeFinder gives a maximum score of 10/10 for DTC.

 FTDs vs Float (Unique to SqueezeFinder) This calculation measures upcoming FTD’s that will be due in the next 10 days.
 That measurement is compared against the float size to determine the % of float that will be due soon.
-A score of 15/10 indicates that more than 50% of the float will be due soon.
-The lowest possible score is 5/10 which indicates that less than 10% of the float will be due soon.
 Extremely high FTD’s can help a squeeze get moving, but we don’t want to subtract from the overall Squeezability score when the FTD count is low.
 That’s why the scale is 5 to 15 on this criteria.

 Juice Target (Unique to SqueezeFinder) – This is a potential price target that estimates how far a stock might run during a squeeze.
 The scores from Market Cap, % of Float Sold Short and % of Float On Loan are used to create an estimated price movement from recent lows.
 This target is rounded to the nearest whole dollar and should be treated as a ballpark estimate ONLY.
 It can be very helpful during a squeeze, and also to determine when the squeeze is close to being done.